 HSA are an accessory to group health insurance.
 Essentially, employees can contribute money to their HSA accounts, which can be maxed out annually.
 Investments can be made by individual employees and their employer.
 The funds in the accounts are invested and the money can be withdrawn to pay for medical expenses that are not covered under a high-deductible health plan.

-If your workplace has high deductible group insurance, it may be worthwhile to offer HSAs to your employees.
-Group insurance plans are cheaper than individual and family insurance plans.
+If your workplace has high deductible team insurance, it may be worthwhile to offer HSAs to your employees.
+Group protection plans are cheaper than individual and family insurance plans.
 Employees can invest the difference in their HSA and receive even more for their money.
-Not only are they covered by comprehensive insurance through their workplace, but they have the ability to save money to pay for deductibles, should they ever need to use health insurance.
+Not only are they covered by comprehensive insurance through their workplace, but they have the ability to save money to pay for deductibles, should they ever need to use medical coverage.

 If your workplace does not have group health insurance yet, using an HMO or PPO will depend on the geographic proximity of your workplace, and your employees.